zeus-fyi/zeus/README.md

 #### Timeline ~ End of January/Early Feb 23'

-Event driven signature automation with remote signers using a synthetic beacon.
-Making it possible to become a solo staker with only a remote signer that you'll be able to operate without anyone having access to your signing keys, and also allowing for flexible 1-click setups with cloud options that import your keys into a cloud signer you can host with a 1-click style deploy.
+Event driven signature automation for Ethereum staking using our synthetic staking beacon, an in-house technology invention that dramatically lowers the infrastucture costs of traditional enterprise architectures by 100x+ and bundles middleware like slashing protection and mev into the service.
+Which also comes with the added benefit of letting you stake from your wallet without anyone having access to your signing keys and without any infrastructure setup, with only a few lines of code.
+For those who do want hosted cloud signers, you'll have flexible 1-click style deployable hosted signers.

+Both options come with powerful tx orchestration capabilites for smart contract & dapp interactions, allowing for truly native web2 experiences for dapp interactions, and it allows developers to build contract automation flows for users that interact with their wallets behind the scenes, unlike the clunky browser extension setups used today that are entirely too frustrating to use.

-$10/mo solo or large scale enterprise staking for Ethereum per validator, all inclusive, no extra fees
+$10/mo solo or large scale enterprise staking for Ethereum per validator, all inclusive, no extra fees.

 Scalable to all of mainnet.
 Yes, you read that right.